The University of Missouri College of Veterinary Medicine Has a Unique Curricula Structure.

 - 274 Pages - 04/15/2020 (Publication Date) - Purdue University Press (Publisher)

 Name, veterinary school attended, and year that you started.

 My name is Riley Newson and I attend the University of Missouri college of vet med.
 I started school in the fall of 2015.

 Who are the animals that you currently share your life with?

 I have two cats, Finn and Phoebe.
 I always thought that I preferred dogs, but they convinced me that I am actually a “cat person!”

-If you have pets living with you at the University of Missouri, how do you balance caring for them with classes?
+SInce you have 2 cats living with you at the University of Missouri college of vet med, how do you balance caring for them with classes?